gperdomor/MoyaUnbox/README.md

 ## License

-MoyaModelMapper is available under the MIT license.
+MoyaUnbox is available under the MIT license.
 See the LICENSE file for more info.